Augmentations in Graph Contrastive Learning: Current Methodological Flaws & Towards Better Practices: Additional Related Work

-\underline{\smash{Experimental Setup:}} We use the same backbone Graph Isomorphism Network (\cite{Hu19_HowPowerfulAreGNN}) as InfoGraph (\cite{Sun20_InfoGraph}) and GraphCL (\cite{You20_GraphContrastiveLearning}) when training all dataset but GOSSIPCOP.
-The following training configuration is used: Number of Layers = 3, Learning Rate = 0.01, Number of Epochs = 30, Batch-Size = 32, Optimizer = Adam.
-Models are trained on a Nvidia Tesla K80 GPU.
+\textit{Sec.~\ref{sec:l1} Experimental Setup:} The following training configuration is used: \# of Layers = 3, LR = 0.01, \# of Epochs = 30, Batch-Size = 32.
+Models are trained on a Nvidia Tesla K80 GPU with Adam.
 A batch-norm layer is included between the output of the backbone and cross entropy layer.
 For augmentations, we follow \cite{You20_GraphContrastiveLearning} and stochastically apply node dropping at 20\% of graph size and subgraph dropping at 20\% of graph size.
-For GOSSIPCOP, the encoder is based off the implementation in PyTorch Geometric \cite{Fey19_PyG}: 1 GCN Layer, 1 Linear Layer, embedding dimension = 128, Optimizer = Adam, lr = 0.001, Number of Epochs = 25, batch size = 128.